My friend Dani scheduled a boudoir photography session before Valentine’s Day at her apartment near Boston, MA.

 - Couples like boudoir photography as a way to gift intimate photos to each other that are well above and beyond the typical smartphone centered photos they often engage in as play together.

-- Boudoir photography is perfect for single people like to indulge in self-empowerment and giving their confidence a little extra pampering.
+- Boudoir photography is perfect for single people to indulge in self-empowerment and giving their confidence a little extra pampering.
+This is my favorite reason for boudoir photography!

 - For other people, a boudoir photography session is a powerful way to push back a little against a trite consumer holiday, for themselves, or as means to help purge emotions tied to a former partner.